wolfSSL/wolfssh/README.md

 ```

 Note: recording wolfSSL as a dependency and emitting wolfSSH-specific project
-URLs require the `gen-sbom` from wolfSSL/wolfssl#10343.
-Against an older
+URLs require the `gen-sbom` added in wolfSSL/wolfssl#10343 and present on
-`gen-sbom`, `make sbom` still succeeds and produces a valid SBOM, but omits the
+wolfssl master.
+Against an older `gen-sbom`, `make sbom` still succeeds and
-wolfSSL dependency entry and inherits wolfSSL's project URLs.
+produces a valid SBOM, but omits the wolfSSL dependency entry and inherits
+wolfSSL's project URLs.

 For further CRA guidance see [wolfssl/doc/CRA.md](https://github.com/wolfSSL/wolfssl/blob/master/doc/CRA.md).